IM0000/data-scraping/INITIAL.md

 **Architecture Recommendations:**

-- Use Redis as message broker for high performance
+- Use RabbitMQ as message broker for robust RPC-style communication
-- Implement FastAPI for gateway REST API
+- Implement FastAPI for gateway REST API with async/await support
-- Use Celery or RQ for worker task management
+- Use aio-pika for asynchronous RabbitMQ communication
 - Consider Docker containers for worker isolation
 - Implement health checks for worker monitoring

 **Security & Isolation:**

-- Run scraping scripts in sandboxed child processes
+- Run scraping scripts in sandboxed child processes to prevent script failures from crashing the worker process
 - Implement script validation before execution
 - Use resource limits (CPU, memory, timeout) for script execution
 - Validate and sanitize input parameters